 Take the first step towards becoming an architect with our Architects Registration Board Part 1 prescribed course.
 Create meaningful, exhilarating and comforting spaces where people can live, work and play.
 Apply your knowledge and skills to real-world scenarios through site visits, study trips and in our architectural studios.
 This course has been validated to include an optional placement year in industry.

 From the design of a family home to an entire city, architects shape the world in which we live.
 Our course delivers the creative and technical skills you’ll need to help transform our built environment and succeed in architectural practice.

 We’ll help you to consider the cultural, environmental, technological, social, legal, economic and regulatory contexts of architecture.
-You’ll learn about its history, from ancient Greece to the present day, and explore the design of buildings as well as the technical and management skills needed to turn them into reality.
-You’ll learn to consider ‘buildability’, sustainability and how to meet human needs in building design.
-You’ll learn how to produce architectural blueprints, and to analyse, research and develop briefs.
+You’ll learn about its history, and explore the design of buildings as well as the technical and managerial skills needed to turn them into reality.
+You’ll consider ‘buildability’, sustainability and how to meet human needs in building design.
+You’ll learn how to produce architectural drawings, and to analyse, research and develop briefs.

 Architects have to switch effectively between being an artist, designer, planner, communicator, manager and leader.
 We’ll make sure you learn to reason logically, communicate clearly and read critically.
 You’ll become a creative problem-solver who can work independently and as a team member.